dashed-slug/wallets/readme.txt

 = I want to pay for premium membership but cannot or do not want to pay via PayPal. =

-I am curretly in the process of building a plugin extension that will allow you to pay for membership via cryptocurrencies.
+I am currently in the process of building a plugin extension that will allow you to pay for membership via cryptocurrencies.
 In the meantime, you may contact me directly at [info@dashed-slug.net](mailto:info@dashed-slug.net) if you wish to send a Bitcoin payment and I will activate your membership manually.

 = How can I get support or submit feedback? =